SFTtech/openage/doc/nyan/engine_types.md

 5. Of what type are the ingame objects, that don't move and give ressources? goldmine, fish, dead deer?
 How are deer and dead deer connected?

 Mod questions:

+TODO:
+	thejjj wrote
+* store everything relevant for the dead deer in the living one already, aka rotting_animation and resource_decay and resource_type etcetc, this is the "bad" approach i'd say
+*  have a separate DeadDeer that inherits from (original deer, resource spot) and updates graphics etc. the original deer then references to that object as on_death_become : Unit = DeadDeer. this requires a forward declaration which will be allowed in the next revision of the nyan design.
+* use abilities to test if the deer can even die. that ability then performs the death animation, another ability performs the resource collection, another one the decay.

+I think the best approach is having an ability "being hunted" because it's different if a villager or a tribok killed it for the collectible food.
+That ability is implemented to change the unit type to DeadDeer once it is killed.
+The ability is included in the Deer abilities set, and also requires a forward declaration.
+It's the most overkill but also most extensible and awesome approach i'd say.